 The island of Unst is the most northerly inhabited island in Britain.
-Visit, and you find yourself tripping over a series of "most northerlies", from the brewery and the castle to a church and a nature reserve.
+Visit, and you find yourself tripping over a series of "most northerlies", from the castle to a church and a nature reserve.
 Now, with "Thin Air", Ann Cleeves has given us what is very probably Britain's most northerly murder mystery.

 A group of friends who met at university have travelled north from London to Unst to attend a hamefarin', a party to celebrate the wedding of two of the group.
 Caroline and Lowrie were married near her home in Kent, but have now come to Unst to celebrate with his friends and family.
 But after the party one of the group, Eleanor, disappears into thin air, leaving just an email: "Don't bother looking for me.
 You won't find me alive."
 Detective Inspector Jimmy Perez and Detective Chief Inspector Willow Reeves head north to join the search, and then Eleanor's body is found.